 In short, I simply had a wonderful example of divine love in my father.
 Even when he was upset about something I’d done (like break the tailgate window of his new station wagon), I never felt that his love was revoked.

 People have told me numerous times in life that I am lucky or blessed or unique in that I have a dad who provided such a secure and loving home for me and my siblings.
 As a kid, I thought everyone lived as we did; as a young adult, I learned that was not the case.

 What my father modeled so well was God’s love; Dad was an open vessel for the love of God to pour into our family.
 He made God accessible to me, familiar and cozy, not big and scary.
 That’s what a good father can do – lead us to the ultimate, unfailing Father, our Creator.
 Which is really what we all need; it’s what we’re all looking for.

-So today, I honor my earthly dad, because he introduced me to my heavenly dad.
+So today, I honor my earthly (even though he’s now in heaven) father, because he introduced me to my divine Father.
 It’s the best thing he ever gave me.
 (That, and all the get-ready-for-bed-and-we’ll-walk-down-to-Dairy-Queen-for-a-treat-in-our-PJs outings.)

 I pray for all dads this weekend, that they realize how valuable and needed they are, and that they realize their strongest weapon in being a good and influential father is to seek the heart and guidance of God.

 It is the best gift they can give their children.

 I love you, Dad.
 Thank you so much for being a good one.